linice-dev/music-artist-finder/README.md

 1. Spring Data
 1. H2 in memory database
 1. Liquibase for database versioning
-1. Immutables.org for values object construction
+1. Immutables.org for value object construction
-1. Jackson for values object serialization and deserialization
+1. Jackson for value object serialization and deserialization

 # Architecture

 1. This service is uses domain driven design
 1. This service has hexagonal (onion) architecture
-1. Business functionality is covered with test cases for business logic (based on ATTD for acceptance criteria), MVC tests are used to test correctness of requests and responses structures.
+1. Business functionality is covered with test cases for business logic (based on ATTD for acceptance criteria), MVC tests are used to test correctness of request and response structures.